 “Slept on the couch, forgot to change.
 Um.
 Are you alright?”
 It seemed like the thing to ask, and I didn’t want him to be overly concerned with my well-being.

 Lorcan shrugged his broad shoulders up and down.
 “Well, I’m not the one with vampires slaking after me, so I’m fine.
 Where’re you headed?
 I’ll walk you.”

 That wasn’t necessary, but it did occur to me that he was a good human/demon shield for the aforementioned vampires.
+Plus, he was always pleasant company and I liked him.
 I turned down the hall, and he followed me to French in room 202.
 I didn’t know what classes he had, but we only ever shared two together on the A-days; that day being a B-day.
-When we got to the door, I stopped because I was paralyzed by a sudden lack of interest in the entire French language.
+When we got to the door, I stopped because I was paralyzed by a sudden lack of interest in French verbs.

 “Something wrong?”
 Lee wondered.